PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

-Now restart your app, and navigate to our `login` page and you will be treated to this nicer page.
-I mean, it can be better, but you get the point.
+Now restart your app and navigate to our `login` page.
+You will be treated to this nicer page.
+It can be better, but you get the point.

 ![029-not-found-new](./images/029-not-found-new.gif)

-Wouldn't be nice if we can show a loaded spinner when navigation pages?
-Yes it would.
+Wouldn't it be nice to show a loaded spinner when navigation pages are displayed?
+Yes, it would.
 Let's see how we can do that.

 ## How To Create A Loading Page In Next.js

-There are many ways to handle the loading state in Next.js; we are going to start with the simplest one.
+There are many ways to handle the loading state in Next.js; we will start with the simplest one.

-Which is creating a file called `loading.tsx``.
+This creates a file called `loading.tsx`.
 You can read about other ways [here](https://nextjs.org/docs/app/api-reference/file-conventions/loading).

-Navigate to `src/app` and create a file called `loading.tsx` and add in the following code.
+Navigate to `src/app`, create a file called `loading.tsx`, and add the following code.

 ```jsx
 export default function Loading() {